jaxgeller/sidekiq-ts/spec.md

 ### Server runner
 A Node-side worker which polls Redis and executes jobs.
 Runner maintains process heartbeats and requeues in-flight jobs on forced shutdown.
+Runner supports job logging hooks and optional profiling for jobs with `profile` set.

 ```ts
 Sidekiq.registerJob(HardJob);